jptboy/CSCI3104_GC2/README.md

 - You can try running it for 6-8 node subgraphs but it will take a few hours most likely
     - `python3 runAllNetworks.py 8` for generating output files for subgraph counts up to 8 nodes

+# Algorithm
+- We used the Grochow-Kellis algorithm to essentially try to map the subgraphs onto the larger network, our algorithm passed all the test cases on moodle.
+Go to the bottom of GK.py and you can see the tester function and the tests and if you run GK.py with `python3 GK.py` it shows that it passes all the tests.
+Look at the code and you will see the tests and the assert statement showing that it passes them.

 ## Instructions to Run:
 - **Make sure you have a version of python3 and are in a POSIX environment like Linux or Mac OSX**